2003 invasion of Iraq: Security, looting and war damage

 Massive looting took place in the days following the 2003 invasion.
 According to U.S. officials, the "reality of the situation on the ground" was that hospitals, water plants, and ministries with vital intelligence needed security more than other sites.
-There were only enough U.S. troops on the ground to guard a certain number of the many sites that ideally needed protection, and so, apparently, some "hard choices" were made.
+There were only enough U.S. troops on the ground to guard a certain number of the many sites that ideally needed protection, and so some "hard choices" were made.

 It was reported that The Iraq Museum was among the looted sites.
 The director at the time was archaeologist Nawala Al-Mutawalli.
 The FBI was soon called into Iraq to track down the stolen items.
 It was found that the initial allegations of looting of substantial portions of the collection were heavily exaggerated.
 Initial reports asserted a near-total looting of the museum, estimated at upwards of 170,000 inventory lots, or about 501,000 pieces.
 The more recent estimate places the number of stolen pieces at around 15,000, and about 10,000 of them probably were taken in an "inside job" before U.S. troops arrived, according to Bogdanos.
 Over 5,000 looted items have since been recovered.
 An assertion that U.S. forces did not guard the museum because they were guarding the Ministry of Oil and Ministry of Interior is disputed by investigator Colonel Matthew Bogdanos in his 2005 book Thieves of Baghdad.
 Bogdanos notes that the Ministry of Oil building was bombed, but the museum complex, which took some fire, was not bombed.
 He also writes that Saddam Hussein's troops set up sniper's nests inside and on top of the museum, and nevertheless U.S. Marines and soldiers stayed close enough to prevent wholesale looting.